avim3hta/IPS/README.md

 - `dashboard/app.py` for backend functionality
 - CSS in the template for visual changes

+## System Architecture

+### Network Monitoring
+- Snort runs in tap mode to monitor traffic without duplication
+- Packet tracking for comprehensive protocol statistics
+- Firewall rules are dynamically added based on detected threats

+### Alert Processing
+- Alerts are processed in separate threads to prevent bottlenecks
+- Queue-based approach ensures all alerts are handled efficiently
+- Real-time notification through the dashboard

+### Dashboard Communication
+- WebSocket-based real-time updates
+- RESTful API endpoints for data retrieval
+- Automatic refresh of statistics

 ## Troubleshooting

 ### Common Issues

 1. **Permission Denied**
-   - Make sure you're running setup scripts with sudo
+   - Make sure you're running the main script with sudo
-   - Check file permissions for log files
+   - Check file permissions for log files and alert_fast.txt

 2. **Network Interface Issues**
-   - Verify your interface name in setup_ips.sh
+   - Verify your interface name in the main script (defaults to wlo1)
    - Check if promiscuous mode is supported
+   - Run `ip link show` to confirm available interfaces

 3. **Dashboard Not Loading**
-   - Ensure both main.py and dashboard are running
+   - Ensure both main.py and dashboard app.py are running
    - Check if port 5000 is available
+   - Look for error messages in the terminal

 4. **No Alerts Showing**
-   - Verify Snort is running correctly
+   - Verify Snort is running correctly (check main.py output)
    - Check alert_fast.txt permissions
-   - Ensure rules are properly configured
+   - Ensure rules are properly configured in local.rules

+5. **Low Detection Rate**
+   - Add more specific rules to local.rules
+   - Adjust confidence thresholds in the dashboard app
+   - Check network traffic with tcpdump to verify mirroring is working

 ### Log Files
-- `ips.log`: Main system log
+- `logs/ips.log`: Main system log
 - `alert_fast.txt`: Snort alerts
 - `logs/`: Snort log directory